 To scan for program viruses all files in the boot image whose file type is in Sophos Anti-Virus's own executables list, use the -loopback option.
-For example scans the boot image (if any) of the CD on device /dev/cdrom.
+For example sweep -cdr=/dev/cdrom -loopback scans the boot image (if any) of the CD on device /dev/cdrom.
 If Sophos Anti-Virus finds a boot image, it scans the boot sector of that image for boot sector viruses and scans for program viruses all files in that image whose file type is in the executables list.